Today, we marvel at how the American Music Awards once tried to have categories specifically stating “Best Black Artist.”

 However, holy crap, it’s still a lot better than the American Music Awards’ pivot in 1985 to specifically having categories for “Best Black Album,” “Best Black Single” and “Best Black Male Artist”!

-The issue was that the award used to be “Best R&B/Soul,” and in 1984, Michael Jackson dominated the category with his Thriller album, but, well, Thriller is clearly a pop album, so to avoid any weirdness the following year (with Lionel Richie and Prince dominating), they pivoted to “Black” instead of “R&B/Soul.”
+The issue was that the award used to be “Best R&B/Soul,” and in 1984, Michael Jackson dominated the category with his Thriller album, but, well, Thriller is clearly a pop album, so to avoid any complaints about the category not being truly “R&B/Soul” the following year (as Lionel Richie and Prince were both having huge years with pop/rock albums), they pivoted to “Black” instead of “R&B/Soul.”

-Richie and Prince dominated this category in 1985, and see them win their awards in these super-sketchy categories…
+Richie and Prince dominated the category in 1985, and you can see them win their awards in these super-sketchy categories…

 They went back to R&B/Soul the following year, so it was only a one-time deal, but boy, what a bad idea THAT was.